caleb1248/mini-editor/README.md

 - Page layout
 - A preview frame
 - Theme selector
+- Save project to local device
+- Open a project from the local device

 ## Coming soon

 - Stuff inside the sidebar
-- User theme customization
+- User theme customizatio
-- Save project to local device
 - ~~Upload custom files~~ - This will not be happening (probably).

 ## Other things to do